TommyChenyixiao/CounterEval/README.md

 - **Offensive Player Prediction Model**
 - **Defensive Player Prediction Model**

 These models utilize a **Graph Attention Network (GAT)** architecture, which assigns varying levels of importance to different nodes (players) in the graph based on their interactions and context.
-By applying attention mechanisms, the GNN learns to focus on key players who are most influential in the counterattack scenario.

-**Features Used:**
-The input features for this model include both node-level (e.g., player positions, velocities, angles) and edge-level features (e.g., player distances, velocity differences), capturing the holistic dynamics of the play.

 **Training Objective:**
 The models are trained to predict the next-frame position of each player using Mean Squared Error (MSE) as the loss function.
 This approach minimizes the prediction error, allowing the model to capture typical movement patterns of offensive and defensive players during counterattacks.